• The Grout Brothers, Tile & Grout Cleaning & Restoration Co.

 No. We use low-pressure rinsing that will not damage the tile and grout – it’s completely safe.

-Ceramic and porcelain tile should NOT be sealed because they will repel any sealer.
-Natural stone such as marble, granite and travertine that is not polished does need to be sealed, because they are very porous and will get stained if not sealed properly.
+Ceramic and porcelain tile should NOT be sealed because those types of tiles are non-absorbent.
+Natural stone such as marble, granite and travertine that is not polished, should be sealed.
+Natural stone tile is porous and will get stained easily if not sealed properly.

 About 30 minutes after we rinse the tile floors with our truck-mounted system.